 Video Renderer

-The Video Renderer is the component used to render video on-screen.
+The Video Renderer is the component used to display video on your screen.
 Each Video Renderer component has its benefits and limitations (click the "?" button for detailed information on each renderer).

-If you are experiencing problems with video rendering (video picture), try switching the video renderer between "EVR", "Haali Video Renderer" and "VMR9 Windowless".
+If you are experiencing problems with video rendering (video picture), try switching the video renderer between "EVR", "MadVR" and "MPC-VR" (MadVR and MPC-VR are available on Zoom Player's install center).
 Under some conditions, the video content may appear "washed out" (black will look gray, image may look as if the contrast isn't set properly).
 This is caused by a Display Driver setting.
-Updating or configuring the display driver may help, and if not, there are work-around detailed on the Inmatrix Forum.
+Updating or configuring the display driver may help, look for a setting for specifying if the monitor is used to display video content or possibly a setting related to the video's luma-range, which should be "0-255" and not "16-235".

 Custom Renderer